We’ve demystified the marketing hype around fishing line before, and now it’s time to concentrate on knots themselves.

-Taking a look at what people who fish for a living use, I derived the following list for the best fishing knots.
-What’s important to note about this is that for both fresh and saltwater, the Palomar, Uni, and Non-Slip Loop are universally popular:
+Taking a look at what people who fish for a living use, we derived the following list for the best fishing knots.
+What’s important to note about this is that for both fresh and saltwater, the Palomar, Uni, and Non-Slip Loop are universally popular.

 - The Palomar Knot - Best Snug Fishing Knot For All Line Types

 - The Uni Knot - Best All-Around Fishing Knot for Mono and Fluorocarbon